jennianelson/progress-tracker-app/notes.md

     Admin/teacher should be able to add standards for any subject but need to test more Student only has access to student subjects, student standards routes
-        Task: Dot notation sorting is no longer working--need to come up with a different way to sort correctly
+        Task: Dot notation sorting is no longer working--need to come up with a different way to sort correctly 2/27            *Fixed this by use dashes instead of dots
+    Task: Ability to edit standards and sections